 Identifier: Mss.
 MsV D5

-Scope and Contents Diary, 1814 September 9 -1815 April 23, kept during military service in Captain [?]
+Scope and Contents Diary, 1814 September 9-1815 April 23, kept during military service in Captain [?]
 Otey's Company in War of 1812.
-Concerns line of march from Liberty (now Bedford), Va. to Richmond and discusses prices of items in Richmond and drills, and rations at the camp at Fairfield.
-Murphy spent 9 October to 26 November 1814 away from his unit, recovering from a broken arm.
-Diary concerns trip back to Bedford County and a trip to Pittsylvania County.
-The volume includes a description of Williamsburg and...
+The content concerns the line of march from Liberty (now Bedford), Virginia to Richmond and discusses prices of items in Richmond and drills, and rations at the camp at Fairfield.
+Murphy spent October 9 to November 26, 1814 away from his unit, recovering from a broken arm.
+The diary concerns a trip back to Bedford County and a trip to Pittsylvania County.
+The volume...

 Identifier: SC 00008